This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Wye Hill is a kitchen and a brewery and our favorite place to eat and drink in Raleigh.

-It’s outdoor covered patio has killer city views perfectly matched with their own craft brew, delicious mezcal cocktails, and outstanding innovative food.
+It’s outdoor covered patio has the best city views perfectly matched with their own craft brew, delicious mezcal cocktails, and outstanding innovative food.
 In fact, I’d say it has some of the best food in the country.

 Read a full review of Wye Hill Kitchen & Brewery

-Named best new brewery in America by USA Today in 2017, and I can stand by this 100%.
+Bond Brothers in Cary was named best new brewery in America by USA Today in 2017.
 I’m gluten free, and Bond Brothers in Cary (a town in Raleigh) is the only beer I test those dangerous waters with.

 They brew exceptional high-quality artisanal beers – mostly ales and sours.
 I’ve never had one that I didn’t like.
 They are also one of the few breweries that have gluten free beer.